This Old House launches its DIY website House One

 So not only does House One offer detailed instructions on things like cleaning a dishwasher or building a floating shelf — it also includes project files and what Largesse called “cornerstone content” that helps less experienced readers figure out how to use tools and learn other basic skills.

 House One is divided into different channels, each hosted by someone who’s already built an audience for DIY content.
-So Largesse is the face of project and tool tutorials, while Aaron Massey (host of the Mr. Fix It channel on YouTube) is the host for home fixes and upgrades and Kristen Grove of Simply Grove is handling design files.
+So Largesse is the face of project and tool tutorials, while Aaron Massey (host of the Mr. Fix It channel on YouTube) is the host for home fixes and upgrades and Kirsten Grove of Simply Grove is handling design files.

 “We’re a community of makers who already exist in the digital space,” Largesse said.
 And if you’re already a fan of the work that these hosts are doing elsewhere, that’s not going to stop: “All of our content creators will continue with their own brands.
 That’s why we chose them in the first place, because they had this awesome thing already happening.
 We don’t want to replace that, we just want to be a part of it.”Featured Image: House One